Pension Crisis Escalating to Dangerous $400 Trillion Level

 Most retirees don’t have a solid foundation if their pensions get cut or stopped.
 If you’re in the same boat, now is the best time to make changes.

 Don’t let your retirement get demolished if your pension goes away.
-Assets such as physical silver and gold can add much needed diversity and stability to your portfolio in dire times.pension, pension crisis, retirement plan, social security
+Assets such as physical silver and gold can add much needed diversity and stability to your portfolio in dire times.Featured, pension, pension crisis, retirement plan, social security